 Studies show that partners participate more actively during labor when a doula is present.
 In combination with your doula's professional expertise, the team creates the very best support system.

 You can read more about partners and doulas in our article and how we support them too.

 It is ok to be flexible in your birth planning, but very difficult to know what would make it your best day if you never consider what would make it your ideal birth.
 In the classes, we give you the tools to start thinking about and practicing those things.

 You wouldn't run a marathon without first making sure you had shoes that fit and taking at least a few practice laps, would you?

 We have never had a problem with clients getting reimbursed from their FSA for doula services.
 We will give you a universal invoice to give them once you have paid in full.

-To make this accessible to families for whom the regular doula fee is too high, we offer payment plans and/or a sliding scale.
+To make this accessible to families for whom the regular doula fee is too high, we offer payment plans and/or a sliding scale on our homebirth and virtual birth doula services.
 We encourage everyone who can afford the regular fee to start there so we may offer reduced fees to more clients who cannot.
 Everyone deserves access to respectful, unbiased, loving care.

-If you need to use the sliding scale, we ask that you pick whatever number (between $1500-3000 for virtual or homebirth services, or $2200-3000 for planned hospital deliveries) that is right for your budget in accordance with what you feel the services are worth.
+If you need to use the sliding scale, we ask that you pick whatever number between $1500-3000 for virtual or homebirth services that is right for your budget in accordance with what you feel the services are worth.

 We acknowledge that we live and work on the traditional lands of the Tammukan and Yokut people.